 The design and development of a major research paper.
 The professional paper should be of the highest quality and should reflect the student's best efforts in applying skills and knowledge gained in graduate studies.
+Students in and knowledge gained in graduate studies.
 Students in the on-campus and satellite campus MBA programs will take MGMT 7051 only.
 Students in the Weekend MBA program will take MGMT 7050 and MGMT 7051.